How Libraries Can Measure the Success of Community Health Programs

 Examples include:

-Participant satisfaction with workshops
+Participant satisfaction

-Completion rates for program series
+Completion rates

-Example: Indicators for a Library Health Literacy Workshop
+Example: Measuring a Health Literacy Workshop

 Possible indicators might include:

-Process indicators: Participant satisfaction with workshop content
+Participant satisfaction with workshop content

 How Libraries Can Keep Evaluation Manageable